documentcloud/documentcloud/app/views/help/public.markdown

 group                       | If you know the short name of an organization, you can search for documents uploaded by anyone in that newsroom.
 For example: [group: chicago-tribune][].
 You can also filter by clicking on the organization's name in the document list. project                     | Restrict your search to just the documents in one of your projects, by entering the title.
 This is the same as clicking on the project in the "Documents" tab. projectid                   | Restrict your search to a particular project, by a project's canonical identifier.
 Useful for filtering public API calls.
 You can view this ID by opening the project's edit dialog.
-For example: [projectid: 6-the-financial-crisis][] access                      | Search for only documents that have a particular access level (one of "public", "private", "organization").
-For example, to view all of your private documents: [access: private][] filter                      | Filter documents by interesting criteria (one of "published", "unpublished", "annotated", or "popular").
-For example, to view all published documents: [filter: published][]
+For example: [projectid: 6-the-financial-crisis][] access                      | Search for only documents that have a particular access level (one of "public", "private", "organization", "published", or "unpublished").
+For example, to view all of your private documents: [access: private][]

 ## Searching with Entities